Welcome to today's edition of the Rush 24-7 podcast.

 You just blame ownership.

-You blame it's the equivalent of Obama blaming Americans for being greedy.
+It's the equivalent of Obama blaming Americans for being greedy.

-I mean, the blue blame Bush.
+I mean, the blue, blame Bush.

-Well, it will uh what do you mean it won't work?
+What do you mean it won't work?

-What do you no?
+What do you know?

 The fans are going with it for they're going for it with Obama.